 Most joyful were the stories I wrote on the 1987 Fountain School kindergarten class – the future Class of 2000.
 That turned into a 13-year series following those students all the way to graduation – or, in some cases, to dropping out.
 Their stories of those students, as they grew from wide-eyed children to worldly adolescents, vividly captured the challenges, triumphs and heartbreaks of public education.

 Some years later, I wrote a four-part series on why students drop out for the former Flair section.
-Like the Fountain School students, these young people taught me much about how difficult school and life can be if you don’t fit the usual mold.
+These young people taught me much about how difficult school and life can be if you don’t fit the usual mold.

 Although I went on become religion editor, I never lost interest or involvement in education.
-As my son and daughter went through Grand Rapids Public Schools, I initiated GRPS Arts Advocates, a nonprofit promoting school music and art.
+As my son and daughter went through Grand Rapids Public Schools, I helped initiate GRPS Arts Advocates, a nonprofit promoting school music and art.
 Arts Advocates raised nearly $100,000 in its annual Arts Jam concert and art auction.
-I also helped to form ACE High, an arts and communications sub-school at Union High School.
+I also helped with other parents and school staff to form ACE High, an arts and communications sub-school at Union High School.

 I believe strongly in the value of public schools, not just to students but to their communities.
-I am covering GRPS, Kenowa Hills, Northview and Rockford, along with issues that span school districts, such as poverty, mental health and bullying.
+I am covering GRPS and Rockford, and help plan and write issue stories that span school districts, such as poverty, mental health and bullying.

-I want to help strengthen our schools by writing honestly and fairly about what goes on inside of them, from the teacher who inspires the troublemaker to write a great poem, to the student who does his homework in a homeless shelter.
+I want to help strengthen our schools by writing honestly and fairly about what goes on inside them, from the teacher who inspires the troublemaker to write a great poem, to the student who does her homework in a homeless shelter.
 I won’t shy from addressing problems.
-But I’ll be sure to write about the little miracles of learning that take place every day.
+But I’ll be sure to write about the little miracles of teaching and learning that take place every day.